 As Allen alludes to, if Democrats are successful in undermining IP rights, medical innovators will have no incentive to create new treatments and cures, as they will have no way to recoup the investments they made in developing new medicines.

 Additionally, if innovators can expect their property rights to be seized on the government’s arbitrary determination of what the price should be, then this certainly would quell innovation.
 It would also harm the pharmaceutical industry, which supports millions of high-paying jobs.

 By allowing the government to seize IP rights for such arbitrary and subjective reasons, the IP rights of life-saving remedies like vaccines would be weakened.
-This is especially concerning, as President Joe Biden has endorsed a global effort to seize the intellectual property rights of American manufacturers.
-The Chinese state media has already praised President Biden for giving into “global pressure” on the issue.

 It should be alarming that many on the left want to have the U.S. government seize the IP rights of businesses by misusing march-in.
 Not only would this violate the law, but it would also provide an implicit endorsement of the rampant theft of American IP by China and other foreign rivals.

 President Biden must resist this misuse of the Bayh-Dole Act.
 Doing so would weaken U.S. intellectual property rights, stall medical innovation, cost jobs and economic growth, and set a dangerous precedent.